 I'm also a huge fan of scented candles.
 This Sexy Man candle makes me feel like I'm certified GQ.
 I know some people may think candles are cheesy but aromatherapy has been scientifically proven to be effective.
 Plus it's a really inexpensive way to make your bedroom a little more pleasant.

-When transitioning from female to male, a common issue for folks is not having a flat chest.
-A binder was one of the first items I purchased when I was discovering my gender identity.
+A good binder was one of the first items I purchased when I was discovering my gender identity.
 The feeling of looking down to see a flat chest eased a lot of my mental discomfort and gave me more confidence.

 The NYTC Mid Binder is one of the best on the market.
 While no binder is truly comfortable, this one is as good as it gets.
 It's stretchy and breathable while still offering solid compression.